 - Prepare the shrimp by seasoning it with kosher salt, pepper and a sprinkle of sweet hungarian red pepper and the turmeric paste.

-- Heat the peanut oil in two pans (or in one large pan).
-In one pan, fry the tofu until crispy from all sides.
-In the other pan fry the mushrooms until golden brown.
-Then add the mushrooms to the tofu, glaze with the soy sauce and stir to combine until evenly coated and nicely browned.
+- Heat the oil in a non-stick large skillet fry the mushrooms until golden brown.
+Then add the shrimps, glaze with the soy sauce and stir to combine until evenly coated and nicely browned.

-- Serve your Thai peanut ramen with the crispy tofu and mushrooms.
+- Serve your Thai peanut ramen topped with the shrimp and mushrooms.
 Sprinkle freshly chopped scallions, parsley, peanuts and sesame or any other toppings on top.